anuket-project/anuket-specifications/doc/common/chapter00.md

 A close relationship between CNTT and CNCF is maintained around the contents development for RA-2, RI-2, and RC-2.

 <a name="3.4.4"></a>
-### Relationship to Other communities
+### Relationship to other communities

-The CNTT collaborates with relevant API workgroups of SDOs ( such as MEF, TM Forum, 3GPP, TIP, etc) where applicable to align with their specification work and utilise their efforts.
+The CNTT collaborates with relevant API workgroups of SDOs (such as MEF, TM Forum, 3GPP, TIP, etc) where applicable to align with their specification work and utilise their efforts.

  <a name="4.0"></a>
 # Abbreviations